 There are many reasons to study economics, and many more to do it at Winthrop.
 Here's what you will find at Winthrop:

 You will find award-winning classroom instruction.
 We have five full-time faculty members, all with PhDs, who are united in a common mission of providing the best possible education for our students.
-Each of the five has won college and/or university-wide awards for the quality of their classroom teaching.
+Almost all have won college and/or university-wide awards for the quality of their classroom teaching.
 It is unlikely that any other economics department in the U.S. can boast of such a record.

 You will find faculty members who want to get to know you and help you succeed both here at Winthrop and after graduation.
 Each spends many hours working with students outside of the classroom.
 Some of the interaction involves academic and career advisement, but much involves informal conversations that cross almost every conceivable topic from sports to politics to religion.
 We also offer interaction through student-faculty cookouts and Economics Club programming.